Porto-North-Portugal.com

 Penha Guimarães

-This interactive map highlights all major tourist attractions that should not be missed during your visit to Guimarães.
+The interactive map below highlights the main tourist attractions in Guimarães.
 (Note: Zoom out to view all of the markers for Penha hill.)

 Legend: 1) Castelo de Guimarães 2) Paço dos Duques de Bragança 3) Igreja de Nossa Senhora da Oliveira 4) Igreja de São Miguel do Castelo 5) Santuário da Penha e Monte da Penha 6) Praça de São Tiago 7) Igreja de São Francisco 8) Convento de Santa Marinha da Costa 9) Igreja do Carmo 10) Padrão do Salado 11) Casa da Memória de Guimarães 12) Igreja dos Santos Passos 13) Antiga Câmara Municipal 14) Câmara Municipal de Guimarães 15) Teleférico da Penha 16) Convento de Santo António dos Capuchos 17) Basílica de São Pedro 18) Aqui Nasceu Portugal 19) Papa Pio IX Viewpoint